Astolat Dollhouse Castle

-The Astolat Dollhouse Castle was once on display at the Tee Ridder division of the Nassau County Museum of Art in New York City.
+The Astolat Dollhouse Castle was once on display at the Tee Ridder division of the Nassau County Museum of Art in Roslyn Harbor, New York.

 History and description

 Inspired by Alfred Tennyson's poetry about the Lady of Astolat, Astolat Dollhouse Castle was created between 1974 and 1987 primarily by master miniaturist Elaine Diehl with support and assistance from artisans throughout the world.
 In addition to its 9 ft height, it has 29 rooms, hallways, corridors, sitting areas, and windows.
 The Colleen Moore fairy Castle Dollhouse and the Astolat Dollhouse Castle were designed with fixed contiguous exterior walls to create a three-dimensional viewing effect.
 Astolat was built over a thirteen-year period.
 The exterior took a year to sculpt to the final finish.
 The interiors and adjoining areas were each constructed to the highest standards of that time.

 When Astolat was first installed, the museum's curator stated "each room is decorated with furniture, tables, chairs, artwork and lighting made by artisans from around the world, and the materials are unique and expensive."
 It weighs approximately 800 lb.
 The interior consists of 29 rooms and adjacent areas that contain approximately 10,000 separate interior pieces.

 Astolat Dollhouse Castle was initially displayed in Diehl's museum shop in Sedona, Arizona, until her retirement in 1996.
 It was a popular tourist attraction which drew people from around the world.
 On 10 May 1982, dollhouse creator Colleen Moore took a trip to view the Astolat Dollhouse and met with Diehl.
 Unique parquet floors, framed mirrors, tapestries, gold chandeliers, oil paintings, and fireplaces lead up to the top floor housing the "wizard’s tower" outfitted with telescopes and zodiacal signs.
 The furnishings include seven periods and styles, including Spanish, Oriental, Tudor, 18th-century English, and Victorian.

 The Dollhouse Castle's namesake was inspired by the fantasy castle "Astolat" in Alfred Tennyson’s poem Lady of Shalott.
 Astolat Castle has a copper roof and structural wood walls that are finished on the exterior with papier-mâché and then sculpted to a rough faux stone finish.
 Some of these exterior wall panels are fixed to create a three-dimensional effect when viewers peer into the castle.
 Other walls can be opened or removed for group viewing.
 The structure was built to a 25.4 mm to 304.8 mm scale (one inch to one foot) (1:12) scale.